-As the U.S.’ neighbors in North America, Canada and Mexico are the logical first stops for Wisconsin companies that are new to exporting.
-The countries share geographic proximity, cultural ties and a long history of doing business together.
-Customers in these markets have a high level of trust in U.S.-made products, and the high volume of trading among these countries means potential local partners in these markets are likely to be well versed in handling logistical and regulatory issues that may arise.
+As the U.S.’s neighbors in North America, Canada and Mexico are the logical first stops for Wisconsin companies that are new to exporting.
+These countries share geographic proximity, cultural ties, and a long history of doing business together.
+Customers in these markets have an elevated level of trust in U.S.-made products, and the high volume of trading among these countries means potential partners in these markets are likely to be well versed in managing any logistical and regulatory issues that may arise.
 The North American Free Trade Agreement (NAFTA) that went into force in 1994 eliminated most duties on Wisconsin’s exports into Canada and Mexico.
-On July 1, 2020, the U.S.-Mexico-Canada Trade Agreement (USMCA) took effect, with new rules affecting the trade of cars and auto parts, new policies on labor and environmental standards, intellectual property protections, digital trade provisions and rules of origin.
-The agreement facilitates a freer movement of digital products and services and increases access for several categories of dairy products into the Canadian market.
+On July 1, 2020, the U.S.-Mexico-Canada Trade Agreement (USMCA) took effect, with new rules affecting the trade of cars and auto parts, new policies on labor and environmental standards, intellectual property protections, digital trade provisions, and rules of origin.
+The agreement facilitates freer movement of digital products and services and increases access for several categories of dairy products into the Canadian market.
 The new agreement also has more stringent local content requirements with respect to core automotive parts and textile products.
-The agreement also will help clarify cross-border e-commerce transactions, providing Wisconsin businesses with opportunities to sell via their e-commerce platforms to Canadian customers.
+In addition, the agreement will help clarify cross-border e-commerce transactions, providing Wisconsin businesses with opportunities to sell to Canadian customers via their e-commerce platforms.

-No two countries are as closely integrated as the U.S. and Canada.
-They share the longest international border in the world, and their bilateral relationship is one of the world’s closest and most extensive.
-More than 30 U.S. States, including Wisconsin, count Canada as their largest export market.
-Nearly $2 billion in bilateral trade and 400,000 people cross the border every single day between the two countries.
-Proximity, ease of doing business, a common business culture and rule of law contribute to the already significant bilateral trade base and will ensure that U.S.- and Wisconsin-made goods and services will be well received in this market in the coming years.
-This unique trade and investment relationship is based on an increasingly integrated supply chain; co-production of new, leading technologies; and the positive flow of people, talent and ideas.
+No two countries are as tightly integrated as the U.S. and Canada.
+They share the world’s longest international border, and their bilateral relationship is one of the world’s closest and most extensive.
+More than 30 U.S. states, including Wisconsin, count Canada as their largest export market.
+Wisconsin sells more goods to Canada than to its next five largest foreign markets combined.
+Canada and the U.S. traded more than $1 trillion in bilateral trade in goods and services in 2021, with Canada being the largest U.S. trading partner in goods and services.
+Canada-U.S. trade is built on longstanding binational supply chains, whereby roughly 79% of Canadian goods exports to the U.S. are incorporated into U.S. supply chains.
+Proximity, ease of doing business, a common business culture, and rule of law contribute to the already significant bilateral trade base and will ensure that U.S.- and Wisconsin-made goods and services will be well received in this market in the years ahead.

-With a population of almost 130 million, rich cultural history and diversity, and abundant natural resources, Mexico is among the 15 largest economies in the world and the second-largest economy in Latin America.
+With a population of almost 130 million, rich cultural history and diversity, and abundant natural resources, Mexico is among the 16 largest economies in the world and the second-largest economy in Latin America.
 The country has strong macroeconomic institutions and it is open to trade.
-Mexico is Wisconsin’s #2 export market, after Canada.
-Mexico’s recovery from the COVID-19 pandemic in 2021 will rely on several external and domestic factors, including the speed of vaccine deliveries (and the vaccination campaign), U.S growth dynamics, and private investment.
+Mexico is Wisconsin’s second-largest export market, after Canada.

 Mexico’s proximity to the U.S. makes it a logical market for Wisconsin exporters.
 It is the 11th most populous country in the world and is also a relatively young country, with a median age of 27.
-Building on the benefits of geographic proximity, the U.S.-Mexico-Canada trade agreement gives U.S. exporters an advantage with the reduction of tariffs and the streamlining of other trade barriers such as border processing and licensing requirements for U.S. products coming into Mexico.
+Building on the benefits of geographic proximity, the U.S.-Mexico-Canada trade agreement gives U.S. exporters an advantage with the reduction of tariffs and the streamlining of other trade barriers such as border processing and licensing requirements for U.S. products coming into Mexico, many products assembled in Mexico are made from U.S. parts, even imports from Mexico often benefit U.S. companies that originally produced the component part.

 WANT TO LEARN MORE?